Brad-Armstrong/A-miserable-man/index.md

 # A Miserable Man
 ## About math
-My flavor contains but not limit to
+My flavor contains but not limit to:
+- $p$-adic